Sway007/Learning-Notes/Linux/awk.md

     - `NR`: the number of records read so far.
     - `NF`: the number of fields

-> t is a common error to try to change the field separators in a record simply by setting FS and OFS, and then expecting a plain ‘print’ or ‘print $0’ to print the modified record.
+> it is a common error to try to change the field separators in a record simply by setting FS and OFS, and then expecting a plain ‘print’ or ‘print $0’ to print the modified record.
 > But this does not work, because nothing was done to change the record itself.
 Instead, you must force the record to be rebuilt, typically with a statement such as ‘$1 = $1’, as described earlier.

 - `FS`: specify the field separator, whitespace by default.